-Mariah Garnett mixes documentary, narrative and experimental filmmaking practices to make work that accesses existing people and communities beyond her immediate experience.
-Using source material that ranges from found text to other artists, Garnett often inserts herself into the films, creating cinematic allegories that codify and locate identity.
-She holds an MFA from Calarts in Film/Video and a BA from Brown University in American Civilization.
-Her work has been screened and exhibited internationally, including at the following venues: The Hammer Museum’s 2014 Made In LA, The New Museum, Goldsmiths, Chisenhale, among others.
+Mariah Garnett holds an MFA from Calarts in Film/Video and a BA from Brown University in American Civilization.
+Her work has been screened and exhibited nationally and internationally, including at the following venues: The Hammer Museum\’s 2014 Made In LA, The New Museum, Goldsmiths College, Chisenhale Gallery, among others.
 She lives and works in Los Angeles.